saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 categories: Infrastructure as Code
 ---

+## NOTE
+- This article is still **WIP** but I noticed some clones on my github already.
+So I am putting this up, in case anybody needs it sooner :)

 I see infrastructure as engineering and not just operations.
 We made changes, add or delete modules, and not just maintaining them or keeping things running.
 Hence, I am pro Infrastructure as Code.
 Terraform is a great tool for Infrastructure engineering.
 Moreover,
 - I like programing rather than click though UI!
 - I want to minimize my work if I have to change the host (i.e. move from AWS to Azure, etc)